 Ceremony Will Highlight Brighton Women's Roll Of Honor

 The Roll of Honor has been recognizing women from the Brighton Area since 2003 as a part of their efforts to bring awareness to women’s contributions to society.
-The honorees will be celebrated during a March 23rd ceremony at the Brighton District Library.
-You’ll find full biographies of all the nominees posted below.
-(JK)
+The honorees will be celebrated during a March 21st ceremony at the Brighton District Library.
+You’ll find full biographies at the attachment below.